Understanding the Governor’s Health Coverage Expansion Plans: A Reading List

 Below I highlight some of Governor Newsom’s health coverage expansion plans and suggest relevant background, research, and analysis from the California Health Care Foundation (CHCF) and its partners to help better understand them.
 The governor’s early proposals could help California make dramatic progress toward a longstanding CHCF goal: health care coverage for all Californians.

-Expanding Medi-Cal to Undocumented Adults Ages 19 to 26
+Expanding Medi-Cal to Undocumented Adults Age 19 to 26

-In 2016, California expanded eligibility for state-funded Medi-Cal to all low-income children under age 19, regardless of immigration status.
+In 2016, California expanded eligibility for state-funded Medi-Cal to all children under age 19 in low-income households, regardless of immigration status.
 Under federal law, however, undocumented California adults can’t enroll in Medi-Cal or purchase coverage through Covered California, making immigration status the predominant reason for being uninsured among Californians under 65.
 Of the four million Californians projected to be uninsured by 2020, more than one-third, or about 1.5 million, will be undocumented.